Tax Treatment of Digital Assets

 Gross Income.
-Taxpayers who receive digital assets as compensation for services or disposed of any digital asset that they held for sale to customers in a trade or business, must report the income as they would report other income of the same type (for example, W-2 wages on Form 1040 or 1040-SR, line 1a, or inventory or services from Schedule C or Schedule 1).
-The amount subject to tax is the fair market value of the digital assets received or disposed of, as of the date of receipt or disposition.
-Taxable events which are treated as ordinary income include the receipt of digital assets from mining, staking, airdrops, and as a result of a fork.
+Taxpayers who receive digital assets as compensation for services or who sell digital assets held for sale to customers must report the income.
+The taxable amount is the fair market value of the digital assets received or disposed of at the time of receipt or disposition.
+Events such as mining, staking, airdrops, and hard forks can trigger ordinary income treatment.

 Tax Implications of Common Digital Asset Transactions